MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/overview.md

 ---
 # Return to the Workplace solution

-The Return to the Workplace solution enables organizations to repoen workplaces responsibly and empower their employees to return to the workplace confidently by providing a healthy and safe workplace as per the governmental COVID-19 guidelines to ensure their care and wellbeing.
+The Return to the Workplace solution enables organizations to reopen workplaces responsibly and empower their employees to return to the workplace confidently by providing a healthy and safe workplace as per the governmental COVID-19 guidelines to ensure their wellbeing.

 The main components of the Return to the Workplace solution: